AustinMcCumber/ChessGameAnalysis/README.md

 # Chess Game Analysis

 This repository contains code analyzing a dataset of 20,058 chess games from the website Lichess.org.
-The objective of this analysis was to determine whether or not developing the Queen before the opponent does has a significant impact on win rates.
+The objective of this analysis was to determine whether or not developing the queen before the opponent has an effect on game outcomes.

 ### Data